momokan/LWJGFont/README.md

     $ java -jar target/lwjgfont-1.0.jar sample/migu-1p-regular.ttf:35

 So myfont-1.0-SNAPSHOT.jar will be generated on current directory.
-This jar file contains subclass off net.chocolapod.lwjgfont.AbstractFont to use the specified font: migu-1p-regular.ttf (its size is 35.)
+This jar file contains subclass off net.chocolapod.lwjgfont.LWJGFont to use the specified font: migu-1p-regular.ttf (its size is 35.)

 ### Install generated jar to local repository